 “Steap Tea is in the 4/20 game.
 What happens when you take cheese tea and add CBD honey?
 You get the “Green Queen,” Steap Tea’s foray into the world of hemp-derived CBD.
 It includes premium matcha, mint, and lemon, with 10 mg hemp CBD-infused honey from Potli and a whipped mascarpone top.
 Drinkers can add a “wellness shot” of 10 mg of the super chill honey to any drink for $3.”

 “Potli's 'Coming Down' CBD Premium Infused Honey is not only delicious, but it's made from raw, USDA organic, Grade A wildflower honey.
 This nonpsychoactive gourmet item is handcrafted in Northern California and carefully infused with cannabidiol that is extracted using clean, solventless Co2 to ensure purity.
-With bright citrus and orange blossom notes, Potliwill help you de-stress and relax after a long day.
 Try adding this honey to a bowl of fresh fruit, putting it on top of a yogurt parfait, or drizzling on your favorite soft cheeses.”

 “Potli's Honey is one of the best products out there.
 Each delicious tablespoon of its raw wildflower honey is balanced with nonpsychoactive hemp bottled at its hives in Hayward, CA. Founders Felicity Chen and Christine Yi have worked hard to perfect their CBD extraction process, teaming up with a group of local partners who only produce small batches.
 The hemp is CO2 extracted to ensure the highest purity grade that blends perfectly with its premium honey.
 Recently launching its new hemp-derived honey, Potli Hemp can be preordered online by contacting the company here.
 One tablespoon of Potli Hemp equals 10 milligrams of CBD.”